Quantum Enigma

 – Albert Einstein

-About an evening spent with Albert Einstein, who wanted to tell of his problems with quantum mechanics.
+About an evening spent with Albert Einstein

-Chapter 3 The Visit to Neg Ahne Poc: A Quantum Parable
+Chapter 2 The Visit to Neg Ahne Poc: A Quantum Parable

 If you're going to ham it up, go the whole hog.